differentsyntax/differentsyntax/README.md

 :pencil: Have made multiple web apps but currently learning react-native for mobile app development

-:fire: I lead one of the best hackathons across the continent - [DragonHacks](https://www.linkedin.com/company/dragonhacks/)
+:fire: I lead one of the best hackathons across the continent - [DragonHacks](https://www.linkedin.com/company/dragonhacks/); 2021 edition underway.

 ⚡ Always up for a sparky discussion on theories about **Harry Potter, Interstellar** and **Pixar's Coco**!